-21 How is restricting the uses to which a buyer puts the contract products assessed under antitrust law?
+23 How is restricting the uses to which a buyer puts the contract products assessed?

 At the time of writing, neither the Anti-Monopoly Law nor the competition provisions in other laws or regulations contain general rules on such use restriction clauses contained in vertical agreements.